joeblankenship1/QGIS-Documentation/source/docs/training_manual/vector_classification/label_tool.rst

   it is highlighted.
 * Click on the following toolbar button: |labeling|

-This gives you the :guilabel:`Layer labeling settings` dialog.
+This gives you the :guilabel:`Layer styling` dialog.

-* Check the box next to :guilabel:`Label this layer with...`.
+* From the dropdown labeled :guilabel:`No labels`, select the :guilabel:`Single labels`.

 You'll need to choose which field in the attributes will be used for the labels.
 In the previous lesson, you decided that the :kbd:`NAME` field was the